F45 Training: Workouts

 The name F45 refers to the 45-minute "functional" exercises offered in F45 gyms.
 The workouts in F45 gyms are a form of high-intensity interval training (HIIT) combined with circuit training and functional training.
-All F45 workouts are given a name, and each one consists of a number of different exercises that are variations on the HIIT format, and the participants usually move through a series of stations with different exercise equipment in every workout.
+All F45 workouts are given a name, and each consists of different exercises that are variations on the HIIT format, where the participants usually move through a series of stations with different exercise equipment in every workout.
 On some days the workouts may be focused on cardio exercises, on others they may be focused on strength and resistance.

-A number of basic functional equipment are used within a relatively small space, and the equipment used varies from day to day depending on what type of session it is.
-Common equipment includes: mat, resistance band, bench, BOSU balance trainer, exercise ball, kettlebell, dumbbell, medicine ball, sandbag, battle ropes, weights, barbell, exercise bike, indoor rower, sled, and pull-up bars.
+A number of basic pieces of functional equipment are used within a relatively small space, and the equipment used varies from day to day depending on what type of session it is.
+Common equipment includes: mat, resistance band, utility bench, BOSU balance trainer, exercise ball, kettlebell, dumbbell, medicine ball, sandbag, battle ropes, weights, barbell, exercise bike, indoor rower, sled, and pull-up bars.